 You're going to be spending a lot of time at your desk.
-Make sure to grab a cushion for your desk chair and a nice lamp to add a bit of colour.
+Make sure to grab a cushion for your desk chair and a nice lamb to add a bit of colour.
 Organise your stationery so it's easy to grab and maybe even pop up some motivational quotes.

 5. Wall hangings

 Hang up a mandala, poster or photos in a pattern to cover your walls and make it feel like home.
 You can buy them for a decent price on Amazon.
 Just be careful not to damage the walls, especially if you want your deposit back!

 There is nothing worse than getting out of bed and stepping onto a cold floor.
 By buying a mini rug from IKEA, you can make your room much more aesthetic and cosy.